jshaw86/terraform-gke/README.md

 `cd terraform/`

-To Initialize Terraform Run: `terraform init`
+To Initialize Terraform Run: `terraform init`.

-To Generate execution plan for Terraform Run: `terraform plan`
+To Generate execution plan for Terraform Run: `terraform plan`.

-To Build / Execute the Terraform plan Run: `terraform apply`
+To Build / Execute the Terraform plan Run: `terraform apply`.

-9. Configure kubectl credential, Run: `make kubectl-get-creds`
+9. Configure kubectl credential, Run: `make kubectl-get-creds`.

-10. Verify if the cluster works, Run: `kubectl cluster-info`
+10. Verify if the cluster works, Run: `kubectl cluster-info`.

 If kubectl can connect to the cluster you can now start deploying apps to your GKE Cluster.